Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Results

-Here, we show that our framework can easily adapt to the higher-dimensional case by combining prototype matching with dimensionality reduction.
-We assume that the invariant sets of the observed dynamics follow a 2-dimensional system embedded in a higher dimension.
-As such, we use prototypes that are the combination of two behaviors: (1) a 2D limit cycle/equilibrium behavior as before; (2) exponential decay to a fixed point along variables uncoupled from the embedded 2D system.
+To test our approach in higher-dimensional systems, we first classify and localize invariant structures in a synthetic repressilator model of gene regulation \citep{elowitz2000repressilator} (see \Cref{app:repressilator-sim} for governing equations).
+The repressilator models a genetic regulatory network in bacteria, based on the mRNA and protein counts of three genes - TetR, LacI and $\lambda$ phage cI - which inhibit each other in a cyclic fashion.
+The repressilator system acts as a simplified model for clock circuits in biological systems, and was one of the first oscillating regulatory circuits that was synthetically engineered \citep{elowitz2000repressilator}.
+The repressilator system spans six dimensions, but under specific parameter values it exhibits either a point attractor or contains an embedded 2D limit cycle \citep{Verdugo2018-np,Potvin-Trottier2016-wj}.
+To model simulated data from this system, we use higher-dimensional prototypes that are the combination of two behaviors: (1) a 2D limit cycle/equilibrium behavior as in \Cref{eq:prot}; (2) exponential decay to a fixed point along variables uncoupled from the embedded 2D system.
 Mathematically, we define these prototypes as: